vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-toolbox/index.md

 * Always consider the nuanced, real-world trade-offs.
 "Monoliths don't scale" is a lazy generalization; the real issue is *inefficient* scaling.
 The "microservice tax" for infrastructure overhead is a real cost that can make them *less* efficient for smaller projects.
 {{< /summary >}}

-## Conclusion: Setting the Stage for a Decision
+## Setting the Stage for a Decision

 You've now completed a professional analysis, moving beyond buzzwords to a nuanced understanding of how each architectural style interacts with your specific business problem.
 The dilemma is clear: the Monolith wins on speed, the Microservices style wins on organizational scale, and the Event-Driven style wins on resilience and absorbing load.